This is the only sheet pan dinner recipe you'll ever need.

 - 6 - 10 cloves of garlic cloves, peeled

-- 2 tsp freshly ground black pepper (to taste)
+- 2 teaspoon freshly ground black pepper (to taste)

-- 1 -2 tbsp dried herbs or spice blends (For seasoning your choice of protein; Can be anything you like.)
+- 1 -2 tablespoon dried herbs or spice blends (For seasoning your choice of protein; Can be anything you like.)

-- 2 tbsp cornstarch - *You'll only need this if using tofu as the protein
+- 2 tablespoon cornstarch - *You'll only need this if using tofu as the protein

 Sauce options (optional), for serving: